Darvin Furniture & Mattress: History

-In 2010, a 9,000-square-foot Mattress Gallery was added to the store.
-In 2014, Darvin Furniture was ranked 71st of 100 Furniture Retailers in the U.S. An additional 36,000-square-foot Clearance & Outlet Center was added to the second floor of its showroom in 2015.
+In 2010, a 10,000-square-foot Mattress Gallery was added to the store.
+An additional 35,000-square-foot Clearance & Outlet Center was added to the second floor of its showroom in 2015.
 Darvin launched its digital e-commerce platform in 2017, allowing users to purchase merchandise online from home or on the go.

 In 2020, Steve and Marty Darvin transitioned the company to employee ownership via an Employee Stock Ownership Plan (ESOP).
 This plan led to a transition of the management structure that brought Will Harris to run as the company's president.
 He is the first person outside the family to become the leader of Darvin Furniture.
 As of 2020, when the company went outside of the family for new leadership in Will Harris, the company was the largest furniture and mattress store in the Chicago area.
-Nonetheless, it remained uncommon among the Top 100 furniture retailers as a single store operation.

 Community

 Darvin Furniture & Mattress is active in the Chicago giving community, participating with regional charities and helping with local non-profit needs.
 The company has participated in local fundraising, furniture donation, crisis center support, and support for autistic people.